Our Lady of Zeitoun

-Our Lady of Zeitoun, also known simply as El-Zeitoun, Zeitun or rarely Our Lady of Light, was a mass Marian apparition that was reported to have occurred in the Zeitoun district of Cairo, Egypt, during a period of about 3 years beginning on 2 April 1968.
+Our Lady of Zeitoun, also known simply as El-Zeitoun, Zeitun or more rarely Our Lady of Light, was a mass Marian apparition that reportedly occurred in the Zeitoun district of Cairo, Egypt, during a period of about 3 years beginning on 2 April 1968.

 Apparition

 The first apparition of the Virgin Mary at Zeitoun was recorded on the evening of 2 April 1968.
-The phenomenon was seen by two Muslim bus mechanics, who claimed to witness a woman dressed in white on the roof of Saint Mary's Coptic Church.
+The phenomenon was seen by two Muslim bus mechanics, who claimed to have witnessed a woman dressed in white on the roof of Saint Mary's Coptic Church.
 One thought she was a nun about to attempt suicide by leaping from the roof, and called for police.
 Intrigued by the mechanics yelling "don't jump!", a crowd gathered at the site.
 The police attempted to disperse them, saying that the sighting was just a reflection of the light from the street lamps.
 However, a church custodian suggested the figure was the Virgin Mary, which greatly excited the crowd.
 The event itself ended after a few minutes.

 One week later, on 9 April, the phenomenon reoccurred, again lasting for only a few minutes.
 After that time apparitions became more frequent, sometimes two or three times a week, for several years, ending in 1971.
 According to Coptic tradition, Zeitoun is near one of the locations where the Holy Family stayed during their flight into Egypt.

 The patriarch of the Coptic Orthodox Church of Alexandria, Pope Kyrillos VI appointed a committee of high-ranking priests and bishops to investigate the matter, directed by Bishop Gregorios, bishop of postgraduate studies, Coptic culture and scientific research.
 On 4 May Pope Kyrillos VI issued an official statement confirming the apparitions.
-Soon afterward, the Ministry of Tourism also issued a validation of the sightings, and began printing pamphlets.
+Soon afterward, Egypt's Ministry of Tourism also issued a validation of the sightings, and began printing pamphlets, organizing outdoor seating areas, and nominal admission fees for areas closest to the Church.